COMHTVM/lensless/README.md

 ## Pipeline
 ![image](link)

-We implement an optics module, sensor module, and U-Net for image reconstruction.
+We implement an optics module, sensor module, and Wiener filtering for image reconstruction.
 The loss is backpropagated into the heightmap to optimize a coded phase mask.

 ## File guide
 * `train.py` is the main training script (implements sequence of experiments as a queue)